-Limit prescription of antibacterial to be carried abroad and taken if illness develops (ciprofloxacin 750 mg single dose) to people travelling to remote areas and for people in whom an episode of infective diarrhoea could be dangerous.
+- Limit prescription of antibiotics to be carried abroad and taken if illness develops to people travelling to remote areas and for people in whom an episode of infective diarrhoea could be dangerous.
 See table below for further information.

 We recommend patients use the website developed by HSE/ICGP/IPU partnership www.undertheweather.ie for tips on how to get better from common infections without using antibiotics, what you can do for yourself or a loved one and when to seek help.